nicopap/cuicui/design_doc/richtext/nested_modify.md

 #### Range dependency mask

-We store the range of sections a `Modify` influences.
-But within that range, some section components are masked by other child `Modify`s, the question on how to solve this is open.
+We store the range of items a `Modify` influences.
+But within that range, some item components are masked by other child `Modify`s, the question on how to solve this is open.

 Supposedly,
-we store a bitset containing the mask of sections with which depends on `Modify`s that themselves depend on nothing.
+we store a bitset containing the mask of items with which depends on `Modify`s that themselves depend on nothing.
 This way, we never update them.
-Updating other sections is actually necessary, as we run the depending `Modify` with the new values.
+Updating other items is actually necessary, as we run the depending `Modify` with the new values.

 #### `Binding`s representation